02 Aug 2022

 BVA President 1980-1981

 John graduated from University of Liverpool in 1957.
 He worked as a vet all over the UK before starting his own practice in St Helens.
-John has been president of British Veterinary Hospitals Association, Society of Practising Veterinary Surgeons, and in 1980 he became president of BVA.
+John spent time as president of British Veterinary Hospitals Association, Society of Practising Veterinary Surgeons, and in 1980 he became president of BVA.
 He died in May 2022.

 Want to join BVA?